betajippity/betajippity.github.io/_posts/2018-10-25-bidirectional-mipmap.md

 This approach is... not even remotely novel; in a way, this approach is probably the most obvious solution of all, but it took me a long time and a circuitous path to arrive at for some reason.
 Here's the high-level overview of how I implemented a camera-based mip level selection technique:

 1. At render startup time, calculate a ray differential for each pixel in the camera's image plane.
 The goal is to find the narrowest differential in each screen space dimension x and y.
-Store this piece of informatino for later.
+Store this piece of information for later.
 2. At each ray-surface intersection point, calculate the differential surface.
 3. Create a 'fake' ray going from the camera's origin position to the current intersection point, with a ray differential equal to the minimum differential in each direction found in step 1.
 4. Calculate dudx/dudy and dvdx/dvdy using the usual method presented above, but using the fake ray from step 3 instead of the actual ray.